-You can successfully improve engagement when you address disengagement at the individual level.
+You can successfully improve engagement when you address employee disengagement at the individual level.

 Companies spend too little time really understanding what makes their people unique and how this impacts their everyday work experience.
 In fact, many employees are faced with strong pressures to change who they are in order to meet the expectations of their job, manager, team, or culture.
 This pressure can cause great strain, disengagement, and eventual turnover.